 - Flooring Nics & Chips: To camouflage small nics or chips in flooring, try melting a crayon that is a best match to the color of the floor.
 Drip the wax into the nic until the wax fills the hole completely.
 Use a plastic scraper or ruler to ‘level off’ the top so the wax is even with the floor.
 This isn’t a permanent fix and will need to be done again as the wax wears away, but it can hide the spots nicely.

 - Baby Powder & Rubber Gloves: Dust your hands lightly with baby powder before putting on rubber or latex gloves (or even flour if you don’t have baby powder).
 This will help you remove the gloves easily without having to take them off inside out.

 - Bitty Soap Pieces: For soap pieces that are getting rather thin and small, place them in a bath sponge that you’ve slit a bit in the middle to slide the soap pieces in.
 Great for kids to scrub down with (make sure the kids are old enough that they won’t try eating the soap).
-You could also make little soap bags cut out of old towels or wash cloths and fill with soap bits to wash with.
-There are also this homemade laundry pretreater you can use them in: Frugal Laundry Soap – Pretreater.
+You could also make little pouches cut out of old towels or wash cloths and fill with soap bits to wash with.
+There are also this homemade laundry pretreater you can add them to: Frugal Laundry Soap – Pretreater.